We use cookies to improve website performance and understand traffic. You can accept or decline non-essential cookies. Read our Cookies Policy.

 Annex IV obligations continue to burden funds

-Asset managers selling funds into the EU are subject to a plethora of requirements, one being the obligation to file an Annex IV report.
-This is a detailed regulatory report introduced under the AIFMD which compels asset management companies to provide comprehensive information to the relevant regulatory bodies covering their underlying investments, investors, risk management processes, and leverage.
+Asset managers selling funds into the EU face many regulatory requirements, including the obligation to file Annex IV reports.
+Introduced under AIFMD, Annex IV requires detailed disclosure to relevant regulators covering underlying investments, investor profiles, risk management processes, and leverage.

 Alexander Prentice